webmaster-exit-1/reboot6/README.md

 * _This software is small, like really really small.
 XD_
 * _This software is intended only for educational purposes.
 USE AT YOUR OWN RISK._
 * _The project author and all contributors cannot be held liable for damage or loss of data resulting from the use of this repository's code._
+### Credit to matrix5009 for contributions to this script.
 ---

 To INSTALL the script: